Fair Value Measurements

 The Company records certain financial liabilities at fair value on a recurring basis.
 The Company determines fair values based on the price it would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.

-The prescribed fair value hierarchy is as follows:
+The prescribed fair value hierarchy and related valuation methodologies are as follows:

 Level 1 - Inputs are quoted prices in active markets for identical assets or liabilities.

 Level 2 - Inputs are quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable, and market-corroborated inputs which are derived principally from or corroborated by observable market data.

 Level 3 - Inputs are derived from valuation techniques in which one or more of the significant inputs or value drivers are unobservable.